prestontw/bazel-rust-guided-experiment/src/stage-3.md

 for our root-level and "`server`" `Cargo.toml`'s.
 Let's try from this point and see if we run into the same errors.

-> :eyes: Let's check after all of this flailing that we are actually using
+> 👀 Let's check after all of this flailing that we are actually usingnotrust
 > `math` and that everything is setup correctly, including `Cargo.toml`'s
 > as well as `BUILD.bazel`'s.
 > This includes incorporating our dependency on `math` in our `BUILD.bazel`: